zarboz/Me72-Virginizer/README.md

 You must understand how to pull a dump in "boot" mode from your DME This is outlined TONS of places on the internet

-Load your 512kb file into tuner pro and open up the xdf that is included run the patch function
+Open up tuner pro and load the included XDF then load your BIN
+Once loaded click the patch at the top and click apply patch then apply

+THEN

 open the 3 vin locations and the ones that show entries other than FF FF FF need to be over written with your VIN